Skip to main content

 American Cancer Society (ACS)

 American Cancer Society, a professional association, has designed their website to be very user friendly to patients.
-However the content is substantive enough to help you with your paper.
+However the content is substantive enough to help you with doing preliminary research your paper & presentation.

-- Under the "Cancer A-Z" tab, you can click on "All Cancer Types" and search for a cancer type.
-The detailed guide for the each type of cancers includes an overview of that cancer, statistics, causes, risk factors, prevention, detection, diagnosis, staging, and treatment information.
+- Under the "Cancer A-Z" tab, you can click on "All Cancer Types" and browse/search for a cancer type.
+The detailed guide for each type of cancer includes an overview of that cancer, statistics, causes, risk factors, prevention, detection, diagnosis, staging, and treatment information.

 - Under the "Our Research" section, you will discover "Facts and Figures" and a link to Cancer Statistics Center (which offers state and national data collected by the ACS)

 National Cancer Institute, one of the agencies in the National Institutes of Health (NIH), was established in 1937 as the nation's primary center for cancer research and training.
 Under the "Cancer Types" section are:

 - an A to Z list of cancers